amandaleee/developer-interview-questions/README.md

 * Is the team growing?
 What are your needs right now?
 * How do you avoid team-wide burnout?
 * What’s the churn like?
 How many people have left in the last year, and why did they leave?
+* How diverse are the developers here?
+How do you address the issue of diversity in the field?

 ## Company dynamics